R1DDL30510/2G/README.md

 - Keep tests under `tests/` mirrored with their implementation counterparts to stay aligned with the repository structure described in `AGENTS.md`.

 For a quick situational overview, start with `docs/STATE_VERIFICATION.md` and the latest entries under `docs/evidence/`.

+Architectural decisions, host roles, and overlay responsibilities are captured in `docs/ARCHITECTURE.md`.